CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-4-Regulatory-Compliance.md

 1. On the main page, select the **Contoso Security Benchmark** standard.
 Notice the different compliance controls mapped to assessments.

    > **Note**: It might take up to 24 hours to reflect the Contoso security benchmark after adding the custom initiatives.
-If this is not available for you, you can skip this exercise and continue with the next exercise and can check on this later.
+If this is not available for you, you can skip this task and continue with the next task and can check on this later.

     ![Contoso Security Benchmark](../Images/lab4-6.png)